sahib/rmlint/README.rst

 - …Duplicate Files and duplicate directories.
 - …Nonstripped binaries (i.e. binaries with debug symbols)
-- …Paranoia mode for those who do not trust hashsums.
 - …Broken symbolic links.
 - …Empty files and directories.
 - …Files with broken user or/and group ID.